Computational and Systems Neuroscience

 Creating new techniques to understand the brain

-Led by Dr Adeel Razi (pictured right), the interdisciplinary team uses the latest MBI imaging technologies for their investigations in collaboration with a large network of national and international partners.
+Led by Associate Professor Adeel Razi (pictured right), the interdisciplinary team uses the latest MBI imaging technologies for their investigations in collaboration with a large network of national and international partners.

 They use advanced computational and theoretical tools borrowed from dynamical systems theory, signal processing, and machine learning to develop new techniques to understand how the brain is organised.